caleb/broccoli-fast-browserify/README.md

         ... more files
 ```

 Let's say you want to generate a bundle for each of the packages, where the entry point is that package's `index.js` file.
-And then you wanted to generate a package which contains all three sub packages.
-We will put these packages in the root of the output tree, with a name which is their package name plus '.js'.
+And then you wanted to generate a package which contains all three sub packages (`all.js`).
+We will put these packages in the root of the output tree.

 This is how you might accomplish that: